-- a) Reviewing and approving any proposed changes to the Company's Notice of Articles or Articles. - b) Reviewing and authorizing/directing appropriate action with respect to any takeover bid, proposed merger, amalgamation, arrangement, acquisition of all or substantially all of the assets or any similar form of business combination, including the approval of any agreements, circulars or other documents in connection therewith. - c) Approving payment of distributions to shareholders. - d) Approving any offerings, issuances or repurchases of share capital or other securities. - e) Approving the establishment of credit facilities and any other long-term commitments. - f) Satisfying itself as to the integrity of the CEO and other executive officers and that the CEO and other executive officers create a culture of integrity throughout the organization. - g) Selecting and appointing, evaluating and (if necessary) terminating the CEO. - h) Succession planning and other human resource issues. - i) Developing the Company's approach to corporate governance, including specific corporate governance principles and guidelines specifically applicable to the Company. - j) Adopting a strategic planning process, approving long range strategic plans, taking into account, among other things, the opportunities and risks of the business, and monitoring performance against plans. - k) Reviewing and approving annual operational budgets, capital expenditures and corporate objectives, taking into account, among other things, the opportunities and risks of the business and monitoring performance for each of the foregoing items. - Identifying and reviewing principal risks of the Company's business; determining, with input from management and standing committees, what risks are acceptable; and, where appropriate, ensuring that systems and procedures are put in place to monitor and manage risk. - m) Reviewing policies and processes, as recommended by the Company's Audit Committee, to ensure that the Company's internal control and management information systems are operating properly. - n) Approving the financial statements and MD&A, and making a recommendation to shareholders for the appointment of auditors. - o) Approving the Company's code of business ethics, which includes a communications policy for the Company, and monitoring its application. - p) Assessing the contribution of the Board, committees including each director annually, and planning for succession of the Board. - q) Arranging formal orientation programs for new directors, where appropriate. - r) Developing the Corporation's approach to health, safety, environment and communities, including policies and guidelines specifically applicable to the Corporation through the oversight of the Board appointed Health, Safety, Environmental, Community Committee ("HSETC").
+- (a) Reviewing and approving any proposed changes to the Company's Notice of Articles or Articles. - (b) Reviewing and authorizing/directing appropriate action with respect to any takeover bid, proposed merger, amalgamation, arrangement, acquisition of all or substantially all of the assets or any similar form of business combination, including the approval of any agreements, circulars or other documents in connection therewith. - (c) Approving payment of distributions to shareholders. - (d) Approving any offerings, issuances or repurchases of share capital or other securities. - (e) Approving the establishment of credit facilities and any other long-term commitments. - (f) Satisfying itself as to the integrity of the CEO and other executive officers and that the CEO and other executive officers create a culture of integrity throughout the organization. - (g) Selecting and appointing, evaluating and (if necessary) terminating the CEO. - (h) Succession planning and other human resource issues. - (i) Developing the Company's approach to corporate governance, including specific corporate governance principles and guidelines specifically applicable to the Company. - (j) Adopting a strategic planning process, approving long range strategic plans, taking into account, among other things, the opportunities and risks of the business, and monitoring performance against plans. - (k) Reviewing and approving annual operational budgets, capital expenditures and corporate objectives, taking into account, among other things, the opportunities and risks of the business and monitoring performance for each of the foregoing items. - (I) To prepare for (including but not limited to reviewing the meeting materials in advance of the meeting), attend and be actively involved in regular Board meetings and, if applicable, Board committee meetings. - (m) Identifying and reviewing principal risks of the Company's business; determining, with input from management and standing committees, what risks are acceptable; and, where appropriate, ensuring that systems and procedures are put in place to monitor and manage risk.

+- (n) Reviewing policies and processes, as recommended by the Company's Audit Committee, to ensure that the Company's internal control and management information systems are operating properly. - (o) Approving the financial statements and MD&A, and making a recommendation to shareholders for the appointment of auditors. - (p) Approving the Company's code of business ethics, which includes a communications policy for the Company, and monitoring its application. - (q) Assessing the contribution of the Board, committees and each director annually, and planning for succession of the Board. - (r) Arranging formal orientation programs for new directors, where appropriate. - (s) Developing the Corporation's approach to health, safety, environment and communities, including policies and guidelines specifically applicable to the Corporation through the oversight of the Board appointed Health, Safety, Environmental & Technical Committee.